StanislavPetrov15/TT_Rasterizer/README.md

   - it uses bottom-up coordinate system, i.e. Y coordinate 0 is the bottom row of the canvas

   - supported colorization modes:
-    - "solid identical" - each glyph in the string has the same color
+    - solid identical - each glyph in the string has the same color
-    - "solid individual" - each glyph in the string has an associated color; repeated in series
+    - solid individual - each glyph in the string has an associated color; repeated in series
-    - "solid word" - each word in the string has an associated color; repeated in series
+    - solid word - each word in the string has an associated color; repeated in series
-    - "horizontal gradient (glyph)" - horizontal gradient between two or more colors; the gradient is applied to each glyph in the string, not to the string as a whole
+    - horizontal gradient (glyph) - horizontal gradient between two or more colors; the gradient is applied to each glyph in the string, not to the string as a whole
-    - "vertical gradient (glyph)" - vertical gradient between two or more colors; the gradient is applied to each glyph in the string, not to the string as a whole
+    - vertical gradient (glyph) - vertical gradient between two or more colors; the gradient is applied to each glyph in the string, not to the string as a whole
-    - "horizontal gradient (string)" - horizontal gradient between two or more colors; the gradient is applied to the string as a whole
+    - horizontal gradient (string) - horizontal gradient between two or more colors; the gradient is applied to the string as a whole
-    - "vertical gradient (string)" - vertical gradient between two or more colors; the gradient is applied to the string as a whole
+    - vertical gradient (string) - vertical gradient between two or more colors; the gradient is applied to the string as a whole

   - supports underline functionality; to use it, set UnderlineColor, UnderlineThickness and UnderlinePosition variables; to disable it, set UnderlineColor to NULL